 Follow these 7 tips for maintaining a killer smile!

-Keep your blood sugar, the more likely you are to fall victim to these conditions.
+Keep your blood sugar in check.
+This is something you have to do any way, but remember uncontrolled diabetes can lead to many problems in your body and in your mouth.
 If you don’t control your diabetes, it impairs your white blood cells—and that’s your body’s main defense against bacterial infections that develop in your mouth.